blaylockbk/SynopticPy/docs/user_guide/concepts.md

 Notice that SynopticPy allows you to use more _Pythonic_ input for these parameters.
 Pay attention to these extended input conventions used by SynopticPy when requesting data:

-1. **Lists and tuples are accepted**, and will be converted to comma- separated strings.
+1. **Lists and tuples are accepted**, and will be converted to comma-separated strings.
 For example:

    When selecting stations, both are acceptable: